 Randall gets Deja’s file, and him and Beth bring her in for a sit-down chat.
 Randall tells her that he sees a lot of himself in her, and that means everything will turn out okay for her.
 He opens up about how he felt split as a child, and we also see a flashback to his siblings talking to him about wanting to find his birth parents when they were young.
 Finally, Randall tells Deja that her mom is in more trouble than normal and probably isn’t coming back for a while.

 The final scene is where the whole episode really sets us up for the rest of the season.
-Kevin, who is icing his now injured knee, calls Kate to apologize for their “twin fight”.
+Kevin, who is icing his now injured knee, calls Kate to apologise for their “twin fight”.
 He starts to open up about his dad, saying that it’s really hard for him and maybe one day he’ll be able to talk about it.
 In super heavy foreshadowing, Kevin opens up his painkillers, while Kate says “he’s just like you” to her dad’s urn.

 After two episodes so heavily focused on Jack’s addiction, it feels like we’re really going to see this small plot point expand throughout the rest of the season.
 Also, we finally learned a lot more about Kevin, which we’ve been lacking since the show started.